Europe’s Treacherous Borders: Seeking Justice for Ceuta Victims

 “The victims of Ceuta were people fleeing from war and desperate hardship.
 On reaching Europe’s borders they were illegally and brutally pushed back.
 The Spanish authorities have now finally granted them the fundamental right to enforce their rights,” says ECCHR cooperating lawyer Gonzalo Boye.

-Violent realty of border protection: ECCHR supports survivors and witnesses of push-backs
+Violent reality of border protection: ECCHR supports survivors and witnesses of push-backs

 They call it the “protection of the EU’s external borders”.
 But Nathan (full name known to ECCHR) has first-hand experience of what this really means.
 At ECCHR's event, Europe’s treacherous borders: justice for the Ceuta victims! in February 2015, he described the fatal push-back action carried out almost one year before in Ceuta.